This post contains affiliate links, to find out more information, please read my affiliate disclosure

 I decided to review the Bafang hub motor, as I have installed dozens of these kits in the past and they have proven time and time again to be the most reliable.
 As much as I like mid-drive motors, the simplicity and comparatively easy installation of hub motors wins the day for me.
 I have had customers use these motors on daily commutes for two years without any reported issues.
 Even if they go wrong (which they rarely do) repair is usually straightforward, and parts supply is plentiful.

 This is a matter of personal choice.
 It is legal to fit a throttle to a used bike in the UK and the EU – as long as the bike complies with the 250w / 15.5mph (25km/h) law.
+If you are using the 48v 500w version the throttle will effortlessly propel you along on the flat without the need for pedalling

 If you have dodgy knees, then the throttle can be an invaluable asset in helping you to get moving.
 But over use or over reliance on the throttle can result in premature wear of the planetary gears and may cause the controller to overheat (especially when climbing a hill).